noahpierau/bookofyo/README.md

 His guru bolted upright and with his dying breath he screeched in horror, “You mean it isn't a beanstalk?!”

 ### Truth
 At the root of the Yoan experiment is an agreement about how we are going to explore Reality.
 Almost every religion on Earth claims to have special access to "The One Truth," determined by the pronouncements of some authority and the interpretation of authority by other authorities.
-Yoism is different -- Yoism is the "non-dogmatic religion."
+Yoism is different.
+Yoism is the "non-dogmatic religion."
 But where does a Yoan's basis for belief come from, and how does the Yoan community as a whole determine its truths?
 Finding one's path in this world is a constant investigation of both what we desire and of what is.
 The process of understanding "what is," of exploring the physical limits of reality, is a process of exploring God.
 To Yoans, God is Reality.
 God is the universe.
 As Gandhi said, “God is Truth.”
 God is the essence from which all existence springs forth.
-In the last few centuries, since the birth of the Enlightenment, humans have discovered truly revolutionary ways of exploring Reality/God, ways that rely on personal verification -- instead of dogma -- as the foundation for all belief.
+In the last few centuries, since the birth of the Enlightenment, humans have discovered truly revolutionary ways of exploring Reality/God, ways that rely on personal verification—instead of dogma—as the foundation for all belief.
 We now have the opportunity, perhaps for the first time in history, to apply these understandings not only to our own search for Truth, but to a collective search for Truth by a community dedicated to acting upon its discoveries.
 This chapter will demonstrate the framework of the Yoan exploration of Reality.
 How do we make sense of our experiences?
 What does “truth” mean?
 What does “belief” mean?
 How do we determine what we consider to be correct and incorrect given what we know?
 In other words: On what basis do we decide how we live our lives, how to pursue our values and express our meanings?
 It is worth noting here that sometimes we may not feel a need to understand how things work, or we may not care whether our understandings are accurate or not.
 There are many things we do which are so trivial they just aren't worth examining in great detail.
 Also, sometimes we are not looking for Truth, so much as we are simply trying to generate ideas, express ourselves, or just have fun.
 And sometimes knowing the truth doesn't actually help us do what is right.
 For example, for many people the fear of approaching someone yo is attracted to is overwhelming.
 But even after yo realizes that there is nothing really to be afraid of, that the fear is being exaggerated in yo's head -- after all, rejection lands yo back in, more or less, the same place as doing nothing -- the fear still exists, and knowing the truth of the matter does nothing to compel yo to act.